aghassaei/hw10/README.md

 ## Deme Class

  A deme is a population of individuals.
 Deme class will evolve a genetic algorithm for the travelling-salesperson problem

 ## Running the Code

 To compile, type `make` into the commandline then `./tsp`.
 (I think) the code will print some things???

+actually we probably want to have two tsp files one random and one with our genetic alg

 ## Visualizations